 He said that the new Romania would be democratic, for she would either have to be a democratic state or cease to exist.
 “We are making persistent efforts to raise the standard of living of the workers and peasant.
 In our view, the purpose of democracy is to bring decent living conditions to the masses and acquaint them with culture and the arts.
 Patriotism must not mean chauvinism or anti-Semitism; the nation and the masses must be treated as identical concepts.
 Our national ideal is to awaken to consciousness the broad masses.
 Between the national ideal and our Communist faith there is no contradiction.
 On the contrary, since we are pre-occupied with the people’s needs and aspirations, we are actually serving the national ideal.
 In the past we championed our country’s independence; now we mean to preserve it.
 The people’s forces can build only if the nation is free.
 We support Socialist culture, but this culture will always preserve its national character.
 As out international outlook does not affect our people’s vital rights, so our national outlook must be based on close collaboration with the national groups in our country.”

-A clearer understanding of the new reality comes other sources, as in a letter from the Jewish community concerning how its schools were being run.
+A clearer understanding of the new reality comes from other sources, as in a letter from the Jewish community concerning how its schools were being run.
 The contortions are readily apparent as the letter described how the meeting inaugurating “antifascist week” unfolded:

 The Director’s opening words dealt with resistance in the fascist period, major figures in Romania and abroad who opposed fascism, the evils of fascism in contrast to the advantages of democracy, and our debts to the efforts made to achieve victory and the remaking of the country.